-- Visit on Hill with Senator Sherrod Brown (D-OH)
+- Visit on Capitol Hill with Senator Sherrod Brown (D-OH)

 - Visit at BuzzFeed DC Offices with Legal Editor (and Moritz alum) Chris Geidner

-- Visit at the Pentagon with officials from the Office of Legal Advisor to the Chairman of the Joint Chiefs as well as with the Comptroller of the Air Force
+- Visit at the Pentagon with the Comptroller of the Air Force

 - Visit at the U.S. Supreme Court with several law clerks for Associate Justice Anthony Kennedy